 Simone de Beauvoir

-She was an adventurous cyclist, walker and skier as well as into driving her car across the Sahara.
+She was an adventurous cyclist, walker and skier.
+She drove her car across the Sahara.
 Not something one associates with nights spent in intense existentialist conversation in the bars and cafes of Paris and Chicago.
 She came off her bike and lost a tooth, as can be seen in the picture of her and Nelson.
 She was unable to swim and nearly drowned in Lake Michigan.

 The real Simone de Beauvoir is elusive.
-I visited Les Deux Magots but found it hard to imagine her working at one of the tables; coffee cups competing with writing materials on the small table.
+I visited Les Deux Magots but found it hard to imagine her working at one of the tables; coffee cups competing with writing materials.
 Her flat from the outside looks very ordinary.
 Visiting her grave was intensely emotional but what were all those metro tickets doing?
 Who placed them so reverently on her grave?

 Photos on Photogallery